-AB 1918 (Wood) exempts a building constructed in the service territory of the Trinity Public Utility District from the building standards requirements that such a building be solar-ready or have photovoltaic and battery storage systems installed.
-The bill is pending before this committee.
+AB 1918 (Wood) of 2024, would have exempted a building constructed in the service territory of the Trinity Public Utility District from the building standards requirements that such a building be solar-ready or have PV and battery storage systems installed.
+The bill was vetoed.

-AB 704 (Jim Patterson, 2023) was substantially similar to this bill.
-AB 704 was held in the Assembly Committee on Appropriations.
+AB 704 (Jim Patterson) of 2023, was substantially similar to this bill.
+The bill was held in the Assembly Committee on Appropriations.

-AB 1078 (Patterson, 2022) would have extended the exemption established by AB 178 for one year, until January 1, 2024.
+AB 1078 (Patterson) of 2022, would have extended the exemption established by AB 178 for one year, until January 1, 2024.
 The bill was vetoed.